sanskrit/raw_etexts/mixed/mukta/tattvaratnAvalI_vimalashiva_M00290.md

-+++
-"Catalog number" = "M00290"
-"Uniform title" = "tattvaratnāvalī"
-Author = [ "vimalaśiva",]
-Subjects = [ "tantric / āgamic literature", "śaiva-siddhānta",]
-Manuscript = [ "NGMCP 1-1697-7/6 reel number: B 26/16",]
+---
+Author:
+- vimalaśiva
+Catalog number: M00290
-Description = "Tattvaratnāvalī by Vimalaśiva a South Indian Siddhāntin.
+Description: Tattvaratnāvalī by Vimalaśiva a South Indian Siddhāntin.
 This is a brief liturgical manual for the basic rites of Siddhānta śaivism.
 The first chapter deals with the regular daily rite (nitya) and the second with occasional rite (naimittika) performed on special festive occasions.
 The third chapter deals with the worship of the basic Navanābhamaṇḍala with nine sections, eight arranged around the central one each containing nine parts of the 81 parts (pada) of the Vyomavyāpin mantra which is the standard mantra of Siddhānta śaivism which begins with invocation of Sadāśiva as Vyomavyapin, that is, as -the one who pervades the sky-(written out fully on fl.
-10)"
-"Publication country" = "India" title_iast = "tattvaratnāvalī"
-author_iast = "vimalaśiva"
-title = "तत्त्वरत्नावली"

-+++
+10)
+Manuscript:
+- 'NGMCP 1-1697-7/6 reel number: B 26/16'
+Publication country: India
+Subjects:
+- tantric / āgamic literature
+- śaiva-siddhānta
+Uniform title: tattvaratnāvalī
+author_iast: vimalaśiva
+title: तत्त्वरत्नावली
+title_iast: tattvaratnāvalī

+---